wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;Yes, I see your point.
 Now, how am I to go into <span data-tippy-content="Superconscious state, profound meditation, trance, rapturous absorption.
 A practice of <em>yoga</em> in which the seeker (<em>sadhaka</em>) becomes one with the object of his meditation (<em>sadhya</em>), thus attaining unqualified bliss. “<em>Samadhi</em> is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.">samadhi</span>?

 **M:**&ensp;If you are in the right state, whatever you see will put you into *samadhi*.
 After all, *samadhi* is nothing unusual.
 When the mind is intensely interested, it becomes one with the object of interest — the seer and the seen become one in seeïng, the hearer and the heard become one in hearing, the lover and the loved become one in loving.
-Every experience can be the ground for *samadhi*.
+Every experiënce can be the ground for *samadhi*.

 **Q:**&ensp;Are you always in a state of *samadhi*?

 **M:**&ensp;Of course not. *Samadhi* is a state of mind, after all.
-I am beyond all experience, even of *samadhi*.
+I am beyond all experiënce, even of *samadhi*.
 I am the great devourer and destroyer: whatever I touch dissolves into void (*akash*).

 **Q:**&ensp;I need *samadhi*s for self-realisation.